rrazban/proteomevis/README.md

 Run `python manage.py runserver`

-In Google Chrome, go to [http://localhost:8000/proteomevis/](http://localhost:8000/proteomevis/ "Go to localhost")
+In any web browser, go to [http://localhost:8000/proteomevis/](http://localhost:8000/proteomevis/ "Go to localhost")